Upstream#

 the request may be returned to the queue.
 If a server is not selected to process a queued request

-within the time set by Attention The Specifies that a group should use a load balancing method where a request is passed to a randomly selected server, taking into account weights of servers.
-The optional If the least_time (PRO) load balancing method is used, sets the smoothing
+within the time set by Warning The Specifies a load balancing method for the group where a request is passed to a randomly selected server, taking into account server weights.
+If the optional Sets the smoothing factor for the previous value when calculating the average response time for the least_time (PRO) load balancing method using the exponentially weighted moving average formula.
+The larger the specified number, the less new values affect the average; if

 fastcgi_next_upstream, uwsgi_next_upstream,